MirelaVoinea/Personal_Project/README.md

 ## Introduction

 I am doing this case study to put to practice my new knowledge I've learned in Google Data Analysis Certificate Program.
-In this case study I will use two data analysis tools: SQL and Tableau.
+In this case study I will use two data analysis tools: SQL (Bigquery) and Data visualization tool (Looker Studio).

 This case study is about Cyclistic, a bike-share program that features more than 5,800 bicycles and 600 docking stations.
 Cyclistic sets itself apart by also offering reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can’t use a standard two-wheeled bike.
 The majority of riders opt for traditional bikes; about 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use the bikes to commute to work each day.